PedrobyJoao/pedrobyjoao.github.io/content/books/the_symposium.md

 There isn't much that attracted me in the Phaedrus speech besides the whole idea that he presented, reminded me of the concept of partnership, and that's what I understood about the Phaedrus speech.

-He goes by saying a lovers relationship brings one greater benefit that usually family and friends cannot bring with the same effectiveness, and that's the difference between the relationships for him.
+He goes by saying a lover's relationship brings one greater benefit that usually family and friends cannot bring with the same effectiveness, and that's the difference between the relationships for him.

 And what is this benefit?
 He basically says that (a very compressed summary), when you are in the presence of your lover, you get more courageous and you also get more afraid of committing moral mistakes, because you would be ashamed about what your lover would think about your shameful acts.

-And regarding the courage, one of the main things that Phaedrus talked about and gave some examples from the Homer Odyssey is that lovers are prepared to die for each other, and for him that's just very important.
+And regarding courage, one of the main things that Phaedrus talked about and gave some examples from Homer's Odyssey is that lovers are prepared to die for each other, and for him that's just very important.
 That's like one of the big pieces of the benefits.
-And he even claims that a battalion on a battlefield made of only with lovers would be one of the strongest battalions in the world, because all the soldiers there would be with full courage, they would die with each other.
-And they also would feel shame to drop out their weapons in front on of their loved ones, so they wouldn't do that.
+And he even claims that a battalion on a battlefield made only of lovers would be one of the strongest battalions in the world, because all the soldiers there would be with full courage, they would die with each other.
+And they also would feel shame to drop their weapons in front of their loved ones, so they wouldn't do that.

 > "For what lover would not choose rather to be seen by all mankind
 > than by his beloved, either when abandoning his post or throwing away his arms?
 He would be